mounirabcire/mounirabcire/README.md

 * 🌍  I'm based in Algeria in a city called Oran
 * 🖥️  See my portfolio at [MyPortfolio](http://mounirwebdev.github.io/Front-End-Portfolio/)
 * ✉️  You can contact me at [mounirabcire@gmail.com](mailto:mounirabcire@gmail.com)
-* 🚀  I'm currently working on [a simple bank REACT application](http://github.com/mounirabcire/myBanki)
+* 🚀  I'm currently working on [adventureMemo REACT application](http://github.com/mounirabcire/adventureMemo)
 * 🧠  I'm learning Framer Motion, Spline, and tailwindcss with real-world projects
 * ⚡  I'm a fun person.
 I love Dragon Ball 🐉 and One Piece 👒